 Tips

-On the back of the ribs there’s a thin, shiny layer called the membrane.
-If you leave it on, the seasoning won’t penetrate the meat and the ribs will come out chewy and tough on that side.
+On the back of the ribs there’s a thin, papery membrane that you need to peel off before cooking.
+If you leave it on, the seasoning won’t penetrate the meat and the ribs will have a chewy, rubbery texture on the bottom.

-To get it off, slide a butter knife under one corner to loosen it, then grab it with a paper towel and pull it off in one piece.
-The paper towel gives you a good grip because that membrane is slippery.
+To get it off, slide a butter knife under the membrane at one end of the rack to loosen it.
+Then grab it with a paper towel so it doesn’t slip out of your fingers and pull it off in one piece.

 Related Recipes